 Interstate 270 Missouri / Illinois

-Interstates 270 and 255 comprise the outer belt freeway system of the St. Louis metropolitan area.
-Interstate 270 begins at the exchange with Interstates 55 and 255 south of St. Louis near Mehlville.
+I-270 and I-255 comprise the outer belt freeway system of the St. Louis metropolitan area.
+Interstate 270 begins at the exchange with I-55/255 south of St. Louis near Mehlville.
 Northward from there, the freeway loops through Sunset Hills, Kirkwood and Creve Coeur among other St. Louis County suburbs to Interstate 70 at Bridgeton.

-The east-west portion of I-270 extends from Bridgeton through Hazelwood, Florissant and Bellefontaine Neighbors to the Chain of Rocks Bridge over the Mississippi River.
+The northern leg of I-270 extends from Bridgeton through Hazelwood, Florissant and Bellefontaine Neighbors to the Chain of Rocks Bridge over the Mississippi River.
 Crossing into Madison County, Illinois, I-270 navigates along a causeway on Chouteau Island to Chain of Rocks Canal and northern reaches of Granite City.
-The rural style freeway continues east to Pontoon Beach and Glen Carbon, merging with I-70 at its split with I-55 near Troy.
+With a rural design, I-270 continues east to Pontoon Beach and Glen Carbon, converging with I-70 at I-55 near Troy.

 Mile posts along Interstate 270 increase from zero at I-55 and I-255 in south St. Louis County to 34 at the Mississippi River.
 Illinois restarts the count at zero at the Missouri state line and continues to 15 at I-55/70.
 Despite Interstate 70 meeting the east end of I-270 at around milepost 19, the numbering sequence from I-270 extends east along I-70.

-The Urban Route Numbering proposals submitted to the American (AASHO) on July 31, 1958 outlined three numbers for the St. Louis beltway system:
+The Urban Route Numbering proposals submitted to the American Association of State Highway Officials (AASHO) on July 31, 1958 outlined three numbers for the St. Louis beltway system:

 - Interstate 144 for the Southwest Beltway, from I-55 north to I-70.